Azure/azure-sdk-for-java/sdk/applicationinsights/microsoft-azure-applicationinsights-query/README.md

 ### Latest release

-To get the binaries of the official Microsoft Azure Log Analytics SDK as distributed by Microsoft, reade for use within your project, you can use Maven.
+To get the binaries of the official Microsoft Azure Log Analytics SDK as distributed by Microsoft, ready for use within your project, you can use Maven.

 [//]: # ({x-version-update-start;com.microsoft.azure:azure-applicationinsights-query;current})
 ```xml